Digital Camcorder News 2006-2008

 Still images from the camcorder were frequently out of focus and nowhere near the quality you will get from a standalone digital camera.
 They were, however, pretty good quality for a camcorder.
 Don’t use the MG555 as a replacement for a digital camera, but it will do in a pinch.

 In conclusion, I can definitely recommend the JVC GZ-MG555 for anyone in search of a decent hard-disk based, standard definition camcorder.
 However, if you are going to be viewing it on anything high-definition, you won’t like the quality you get from using the composite or S-Video cables.
 If you already own a HDTV, and absolutely must have a JVC camcorder, take a good look at the HD Everio line: the JVC GZ-HD3 and GZ-HD7 models.
-I used this product to create the promotional material for a national infomercial promoting a large marketer of janitorial supplies.
+I used this product to create the promotional material for a national infomercial promoting a large wholesaler of janitorial supplies.
 The client loved the video quality and used the footage for his website as well as for a short run tv campaign.

 My final note would be this: if you are scared off by lots of buttons and menu options, this is probably not the camcorder for you.
 Sure, all you have to do is turn it on and press record, but there are those who just can’t handle the added flexibility.
 On the other hand, if you want a camcorder that gives you that flexibility in a small, versatile package, the JVC GZ-MG555 might be just right for you.